-And we looked back through the book to locate every "the".
-Each time we found one, we’d point and say “the.”
+We looked back through the book to locate every "the".
+Each time we found one, we’d point and say, “the.”
 Then, when we reached the end of the book again, I pointed to the word "end" and said, “Cookie, this word says, 'end.'”
 Then I pointed to one letter at a time and said E, N, D (saying the sounds, not the letter names).
-The lesson was over.
-No need to belabor the point.
-But it was a tiny bridge being built between chanting the ABCs and actually using letter symbols as pictures of the sounds we hear in words.
+That concluded the lesson; there was no need to belabor the point.
+It was a tiny bridge being built between chanting the ABCs and actually using letter symbols as pictures of the sounds we hear in words.
 I tell students it is like seeing a friend’s school picture.
 The picture isn’t really them, but it is a picture of them, just like letter symbols are pictures of sounds.

 My goal in creating this book was simple.
 I wanted adults to be able to read children a story and have the storyline and the illustrations cement in the children’s minds the link between the symbol (the written letters) and the sounds they produced.
 I wanted children to learn, by listening to stories, that words are made of sounds, not letters.
 I wanted them to be able to enjoy a cozy experience and come away with a strong foundation for reading.

-And it works.
 Children who enjoy Alphabet Tales with their adults do remember.
-They encounter a letter later and can say its name and the sound because they can remember the story, and of course they remember the pictures!
-Best of all, they didn’t know they were learning something!
+They encounter a letter later and can say its name and the sound because they can remember the story, and of course, they remember the pictures!
+Best of all, they didn’t even know they were learning something!